FALL PLAYWRITING WORKSHOP

 -Clear, honest feedback to keep you organized and galvanized.

--A supportive crew for commiseration and elation, making the writing process less lonely and more fun.
+-A lively crew for commiseration and elation, making the writing process less lonely and more fun.

 -Encouragement towards finding the shape that is uniquely right for your play, rather than a one-size-fits-all approach to structure and form.